 Parodied in Batman and the Bat-Titans where Batman hallucinates a Tiny Batman (the shoulder devil) telling him to whoop the Titans' asses, a Tiny Beast Boy (the shoulder angel) telling him to ask for redemption instead, and a taco (his food conscience) telling him he's hungry for tacos and burritos.
 Tiny Beast Boy questions if a Food Conscience is really a thing.

 In Kevin & Kell, Mei Li's good angel is an orange cat, and her bad angel is a black cat.
 Apparently, this is because she's a tiger.
+More specifically, she was originally a regular cat who forced herself to be a tiger through sheer willpower.

 In How to be an Artist by James Turner, Turner's Author Avatar summons "the two spirits that every artist needs to guide them: Raging Narcissism and Crippling Insecurity!"
 Narcissism has horns, and Insecurity has a bent halo.